johanberntsson/PunyInform/README.md

 # PunyInform

-NEWSFLASH: There's a competition coming up, and you can join!
-Submissions are due 29 December 2024. https://itch.io/jam/punycomp-2024

 PunyInform is a library written in Inform 6 which allows authors to create text adventure games / interactive fiction using the Z-machine virtual machine, to be played on 8-bit computers as well as newer